tvqt/rss-bridge/contrib/instagram_content_donor/README.rst

 Configuration
 -------------

-1. Login to your instagram account

-2. Configure your RSS-Bridge instance
+1. Configure your RSS-Bridge instance

    a.
 Add ``instagram_accounts.txt`` in RSS-Bridge root directory and define instagram accounts to be visited